andrew-sullivan-2022/AGN_Heating_Model/README.md

 **_Q_eff_ : array-like**

-  Effective radially-averaged volumetric power [W/m^3] of the AGN
+  Radially-averaged volumetric power [W/m^3] of the AGN

 **_v_kick_ : array-like**

-  Velocity kick [m/s] imparted on the gas
+  Radially-averaged velocity kick [m/s] imparted on the gas

 **_NTP_fraction_ : array-like**

-  Fraction of non-thermal pressure to total pressure [percent]
+  Radially-averaged fraction of non-thermal pressure to total pressure [percent] imparted on the gas

 ______________________________________________________________________________________